magore/hp85disk/release/windows/README.md

   * Make sure your ISP header is connected the correct way
   * Make sure you have the correct baud rate
   * Make sure you have the correct come port - rerun python3 listports.py
-  * It might take some time for WIndows to detect and install a new COM port
+  * It might take some time for Windows to detect and install a new COM port
     * Try waiting a few minutes

 ### avrisp home made ISP details
   * You need the **Arduino Platform** http://arduino.cc
   * See: https://www.arduino.cc/en/tutorial/arduinoISP
     * This uses a low cost arduino atmega328P and has source code provided with the Arduino platform itself
-    * Search for **arduino nano 3.0** cost about $10 and has small formfactor and has an arduino boot loader
+    * Search for **arduino nano 3.0** cost about $10 and has small form factor and has an arduino boot loader
   * Instructions: https://www.arduino.cc/en/Tutorial/ArduinoISP
   * Notes:
     * Open Arduino Platform